Finite rank kernel varieties: A variant of Hilbert's Nullstellensatz for graphons and applications to Hadamard matrices: Introduction

 In comparison to the probabilistic study and algorithmic applications of graphons, the algebraic study of graphons is still relatively unexplored; some discussion of the current state of the algebraic study is in \cite{hombook}.
-The semi-group structure of the set of all graphons is discussed in \cite{2021nagy}.
-In this paper, we will further address the algebraic study of graphons by connecting graphons to well-studied objects in algebraic geometry, namely zero loci and polynomial varieties \cite{hartshorne}.
+The semigroup structure of the set of all graphons is discussed in \cite{2021nagy}.
+In this paper, we further address the algebraic study of graphons by connecting graphons to familiar objects from algebraic geometry, namely zero loci, ideals, and polynomial varieties \cite{hartshorne}.

-We begin by introducing the concept of a graphon and its generalized version, the kernel, in \cref{section: BG}.
-We then introduce quantum graphs and use a method of representing them as polynomials, from \cite{SCHRIJVER2009502, hombook}.
-Through a brief commentary on the category theory structure of this representation in \cref{section: Cat}, we set the stage to utilize algebraic geometry tools in building understanding about kernel varieties, which are homomorphism density zero-sets of kernels.
-We discuss these objects further and introduce relevant notation in \cref{section: Var and Ideals}.
-A series of new notation is introduced to simplify the understanding of the new material.

-In \cref{section: Res}, we build upon the previous sections to prove the Zariski Topology on the space of all finite rank kernels and we establish a weaker version of Hilbert's Nullstellensatz.
-We touch on resulting implications for varieties and ideals in our new setting throughout \cref{section: Res}.
-We conclude with natural follow-up questions and conjectures for future work.
+We begin by introducing kernels, graphons, homomorphism density, and quantum graphs in \cref{section: BG}.
+We then define the normalized homomorphism-density polynomial representation in \cref{section: Cat}.
+The normalization is important: homomorphism density satisfies $t(K_0,W)=t(K_1,W)=1$ for every kernel $W$, so the polynomial representation used for kernel zero-sets should send $K_0-K_1$ to $0$.
+In \cref{section: Var and Ideals}, we introduce kernel zero-sets and their vanishing ideals.
+In \cref{section: Res}, we prove that these vanishing sets define a Zariski-type topology and prove a Nullstellensatz-style result through the invariant polynomial ring.
+Finally, in \cref{section: Had}, we apply this framework to Hadamard graphons.